SystemsApproach/private5g/cloud.rst

 running in the central cloud.

-The following uses AMP to illustrate how to deliver 5G-as-a-Service, but the approach generalizes because AMP is based on widely used open source tools.
+The following uses AMP to illustrate how to deliver 5G-as-a-Service, but the approach generalizes because AMP is based on widely-used open source tools.
 For more details about all the subsystems involved in operationalizing an edge cloud, we refer you to the companion book mentioned in the introduction to this chapter.